angsamuel/GingerVR/README.md

 # Cybersickness Reduction Techniques
  This is a collection of programatic techniques to help reduce cybersickness when using head mounted displays.
+To make use of these techniques, drag the GingerVR-master folder into your project's resources folder.

 ## Techniques
 The following techniques can be found in the Prefabs and Scripts folders.
 Instructions on how to set them up are given below.